 On February 26, 2016, the Company entered into the Financing Agreement with the Lenders.
 Pursuant to the Financing Agreement, the Lenders agreed to provide the Company with (a) a term loan in the aggregate principal amount of \$100.0 million (the "Term Loan") and (b) a revolving credit facility (the "Credit Facility") of up to a maximum of \$5.0 million in borrowings outstanding at any time.
 All outstanding loans under the Financing Agreement will become due and payable on the earlier of February 26, 2021 and the date that is 30 days prior to June 15, 2020 if the \$125.0 million in outstanding principal of the Notes has not been repaid or refinanced by such time.
-The Company borrowed the full amount of the Term Loan, or \$100.0 million, as of the closing date of the Financing Agreement, and there were no amounts outstanding under the Credit Facility as of June 30, 2016.
+The Company granted a security interest on substantially all of its assets to secure the obligations under the Credit Facility and the Term Loan.
+The Company borrowed the full amount of the Term Loan, or \$100.0 million, as of the closing date of the Financing Agreement, and there were no amounts outstanding under the Credit Facility as of March 31, 2017.